planetfederal/workshops/workshops/geoserver/style/source/ysld/polygon.rst

    | Bottom   | 0.0 0.0 | 0.5 0.0 | 1.0 0.0 |
    +----------+---------+---------+---------+

-   Adjusting the **label-anchor** is the recommended approach to positioning your labels.
+   Adjusting the **anchor** is the recommended approach to positioning your labels.

 #.
-Using the **label-anchor** property we can center our labels with respect to geometry centroid.
+Using the **anchor** property we can center our labels with respect to geometry centroid.

    To align the center of our label we select 50% horizontally and 50% vertically, by filling in  0.5 and 0.5 below: